 Licensure by credentials

 Relocating to a different state?
-You may be able to obtain a new license based on your credentials, without further exams.
+You may be able to obtain licensure based on credentials and experience, without further examination.

 Man at Laptop